ppy/osu-wiki/wiki/Tournaments/CIC/2018/en.md

 12. It is expected to respect and be polite to each other.
 Penalties will be given if participants violates.
     - If participants try to provoke other participants, participants who start the provocation will be reported to the CIC staff and blacklisted in the next instalment of CIC.
     - Usage of any illegal programs will be reported to the osu!staff and will be blacklisted in the next instalment of CIC.
-    - If there is anyone try to play as the participants, their account will be blacklisted in the next instalment of CIC for both participant and the helper.
+    - If there is anyone trying to play in place of any of the participants, their account will be blacklisted in the next instalment of CIC for both participant and the helper.

 ### Group stage rules